Liberty Mills, Indiana: Covered bridge

 Because of its location on a curvy tack of the Eel River, Liberty Mills has been home to numerous bridges, three standing today.
 At the location of the iron bridge today (on the north end of town on First Street) was home to the Covered Bridge.
 Three different covered bridges were built on this location from 1859 to the third being lost in 1953.
 The first was built in 1859 and lost in 1867.
 The second from 1867 to 1872, with a length of 192 feet with a 10-foot overhang at each end.
 The third, and most known, was built in 1872 by the Smith Bridge Company and lost in 1953.
-(See pictures of this bridge at Ball State University’s Alvin W. Holmes Collection of Covered Bridges) This Covered Bridge in fact was listed in the Time magazine article “One-Day Railroaders” on Monday, Oct 19, 1936, the town’s first and only note of national attention.
+This covered bridge was listed in the Time magazine article "One-Day Railroaders" on October 19, 1936, the town's first and only note of national attention.

 Dam

 Liberty Mills was home to a crib dam on the Eel River, located directly south of the existing iron bridge on 1st Street.
 It was originally built in the nineteenth century to power one of the many mills.
 By the early twentieth-first century it had been out of operation for numerous years and damaged on the far north end.
-With a $120,000 grant from the Ohio River Basin Fish Habitat Partnership program and the U.S. Fish & Wildlife Service the dam was destroyed on October 11 and 12th, 2012.
+With a $120,000 grant from the Ohio River Basin Fish Habitat Partnership program and the U.S. Fish & Wildlife Service the dam was destroyed October 11–12, 2012.
 The dam was destroyed to improve fish passages and raise the long-term health of the Wabash River watershed.

 School house

-Liberty Mill’s largest structure is the school house, built in 1903.
+Liberty Mill's largest structure is the school house, built in 1903.
 Children were first taught in a log cabin by Harriet Tullis.
 In 1841, a school building was constructed, lasting until 1872.
 In 1872, on the northeast corner of Mill and Fourth Street, a two-story building was built to serve as a school and town hall.
 This building was dismantled in 1903 with a new building being built on the 1872 foundation.
-The school stopped operating in the 1950s and was refurbished by the owner, Jim Mazerik in 1989.
-It's currently rented to the Giddens family and they have maintained the inside of it.
+The school stopped operating in the 1950s and was refurbished by the owner, Jim Mazerik in 1989, he then rented it out until 2024 when it was then purchased by the Isenberg family.
+It now currently being refurbished inside and outside.